mrbusche/backseatfan.com/_posts/2009-07-07-mlb-national-league-2009-midseason-awards.md

   </p>

   <p>
     MVP<br /> 1.
 Albert Pujols, St. Louis Cardinals.
-The guy is flirting with the triple crown and is almost putting himself in the &#8220;walk him every time he's up&#8221; category.
+The guy is flirting with the triple crown and is almost putting himself in the "walk him every time he's up" category.
 Pujols has 4 grand slams so far this season and 10 in his career, both Cardinals records.
 To put it mildly, Pujols is a monster.
   </p>

   <p>